Orekaria/digital_thermostat/README.md

 - 3-digit 7-segment display (could be replaced with a LCD)
 - LM35 thermostat
 - NPN transistor (2N2222 or equivalent)
+- perfboard
+- etc (check the Bill of Materials below)

 [Bill of materials (pdf)](Bill_Of_Materials.pdf)